 Your B&M automatic transmission is a precision component built to exacting standards.
 Handle it with care, and take the time to read and understand these instructions before starting.

-Replacing a transmission requires better-than-average mechanical knowledge and skills.
+Replacing or upgrading to an electronically-controlled transmission requires a high degree of mechanical skill and electrical knowledge.
 If this job is beyond your abilities, seek the services of a qualified technician.